MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/desktop-to-uwp-enhance.md

 ### Configure projects that multi-target different versions of .NET

-If your project multi-targets .NET 5 Preview 8 (or later) and earlier versions (including .NET Core 3.x and .NET Framework), you can configure the project file to use the Target Framework Moniker to automatically pull in the WinRT API references for .NET 5 and use the `Microsoft.Windows.SDK.Contracts` NuGet package for earlier versions.
+If your project multi-targets .NET 5 (or later) and earlier versions (including .NET Core 3.x and .NET Framework), you can configure the project file to use the Target Framework Moniker to automatically pull in the WinRT API references for .NET 5 and use the `Microsoft.Windows.SDK.Contracts` NuGet package for earlier versions.

 1. With your project open in Visual Studio, right-click your project in **Solution Explorer** and choose **Edit Project File**.
 The following example demonstrates a project file for an app that uses .NET Core 3.1.